UjPS3x4H/WMDD-4998-W01/README.md

-Please add the .env file and define the API key as:
+Please add the .env file inside the Movie_app folder and define the API key as:

 API_KEY = (your api key)